townerhale/fastapi-ci-demo/solution_brief.md

 - Inspect environment variables, file permissions, network connectivity
 - Significantly faster root cause analysis

-**CircleCI Differentiator:** SSH debugging is built into the platform and works seamlessly with all execution environments (Docker, machine, macOS).
+**CircleCI Differentiator:** This is a critical differentiator unique to CircleCI.
+SSH debugging is built into the platform and works seamlessly with all execution environments (Docker, machine, macOS).
 This capability is unavailable or requires significant configuration in other CI/CD platforms.

 ### 9. Optimized Resource Allocation

 **Challenge:** Over-provisioning resources wastes money; under-provisioning slows builds.

-**Solution:** Assigned appropriate resource classes based on job requirements.
+**Solution:** Assigned appropriate resource classes based on job requirements, leveraging the largest selection of resource classes in any cloud CI solution.

 **Resource Sizing:**
 - **Small (1 vCPU, 2GB RAM):** Linting and deployment manifest jobs